-capability to capture the signals from the detector over the entire detector Field of view, at one instant (i.e. within a single integration), and output part of that information to the user
+capability to capture the signals from the detector over the entire detector Field of view, within a single integration, and output part of that information to the user

-1 Partial image download is an image downloads (see 3.2.1.7) where only a part of the detector field of view can be output for any given specific ‘instant’.
+1 Partial image download is an image download (see 3.2.1.7) where only a part of the detector field of view can be output for any given specific ‘instant’.

 2 Partial readout of the detector array (windowing) and output of the corresponding pixel signals also fulfil the functionality.